ConnerSanders/CapstoneStarterRepo/Reports/Experimentation/Experimentation.md

 ### Constraint 13 - Shall contain an emergency stop button

 #### Experimental Design
 When the emergency stop button is pressed, the power to the pulse inverter must be cut off.
-Output voltage of the esop button is measured using a multimeter.
+Output voltage of the estop button is measured using a multimeter.

 #### Results